Metallica: 1984–1986: Ride the Lightning, Master of Puppets, and Burton's death

 Metallica recorded its second studio album, Ride the Lightning, at Sweet Silence Studios in Copenhagen, Denmark, from February to March 1984.
-It was released in August 1984 and reached number 100 on the Billboard 200.
-A French printing press mistakenly printed green covers for the album, which are now considered collectors' items.
-Mustaine received writing credit for "Ride the Lightning" and "The Call of Ktulu".
+It was released on July 27, 1984 and reached number 100 on the Billboard 200.
+A French printing press mistakenly printed green covers for the album, which are now considered collector's items.
+Mustaine received writing co-credit for "Ride the Lightning" and "The Call of Ktulu".

-Elektra Records A&R director Michael Alago and co-founder of Q-Prime Management Cliff Burnstein attended a Metallica concert in September 1984; they were impressed with the performance, signed Metallica to Elektra and made the band a client of Q-Prime Management.
+Elektra Records A&R director Michael Alago and co-founder of Q Prime management, Cliff Burnstein, attended a Metallica concert in September 1984; they were impressed with the performance, signed Metallica to Elektra and made the band a client of Q Prime.
 Metallica's growing success was such that the band's British label, Music for Nations, released "Creeping Death" as a limited-edition single, which sold 40,000 copies as an import in the U.S. Two of the three songs on the record – cover versions of Diamond Head's "Am I Evil?" and Blitzkrieg's "Blitzkrieg" – appeared on the 1988 Elektra reissue of Kill 'Em All.
 Metallica embarked on its first major European tour with Tank to an average crowd of 1,300.
 Returning to the U.S., it embarked on a co-headlining tour with W.A.S.P. and support from Armored Saint.
 Metallica played its largest show at the Monsters of Rock festival at Donington Park, England, on August 17, 1985, with Bon Jovi and Ratt, playing to 70,000 people.
 At a show in Oakland, California, at the Day on the Green festival, the band played to a crowd of 60,000.